-- In order for a flag to show up in an environment, it must be enabled in that environment.
+In order for a flag to show up in a deployment, it must be enabled in that deployment.

-- While it is possible for the assignment event and the exposure event to be the same event, they are different concepts, and each plays a different role in your experiment: The assignment event is the event that immediately precedes a user's assignment to a variant, while the exposure event is the event the user fires to be actually exposed to the variant.
-Users can be assigned at the beginning of their session, but don’t fire the exposure event until later in the flow.
+While it is possible for the assignment event and the exposure event to be the same event, they are different concepts, and each plays a different role in your experiment: The assignment event is the event that immediately precedes a user's assignment to a variant, while the exposure event is the event the user must trigger in order to see to the variant.
+Users can be assigned at the beginning of their session without triggering the exposure event until later in the flow.